ajazbeig-21/kubernetes-configmap-and-secrets/configmap/README.md

 # Kubernetes ConfigMap Example

-This example demonstrates how to use Kubernetes ConfigMaps to inject non-sensitive configuration data into your pods using both **environment variables** and **volumes**.
+This guide demonstrates how to use Kubernetes ConfigMaps to inject non-sensitive configuration data into your pods using both **environment variables** and **volumes**.

 ---

 ## What is a Kubernetes ConfigMap?

-A **Kubernetes ConfigMap** is an object that lets you store and manage non-confidential configuration data as key-value pairs.
+A **ConfigMap** is a Kubernetes object used to store non-confidential configuration data as key-value pairs.
 ConfigMaps help you decouple configuration from container images, making your applications more portable and easier to manage.

-**Key Features:**
+**Key Points:**
-- ConfigMaps are designed for non-sensitive, environment-specific configuration.
+- ConfigMaps are for non-sensitive, environment-specific configuration.
-- ConfigMaps can be mounted as files or exposed as environment variables.
+- They can be consumed as environment variables or mounted as files inside pods.
 - ConfigMaps allow you to update configuration without rebuilding container images.

 ---